DrRickx/ClassroomRPG/README.md

   Nelson is a powerful fighter known for his high attack power and close-range combat skills.
 He uses brute force and quick strikes to defeat his enemies.

 - Character 2: Paladin Alex
-  Alex is a noble paladin who specializes in healing and defense.
-With his strong armor and healing abilities, he supports his team while also fighting off evil with his sword.
+  Alex is a noble paladin who acts as a tank.
+He has high health and strong defense, allowing him to take heavy damage while staying in the fight.
+He focuses on wearing down enemies over time through patience and endurance rather than strong attacks.

 How OOP Principles Were Applied: